 Researcher with the FluidKnowledge project.
 Her research examines how combining methods from science and technology studies (STS) with scientometrics can help study the relationship between (e)valuation and knowledge production in Ocean Science.

-Professor of Scientometrics and Dean of the Faculty of Social and Behavioural Sciences.
+Paul Wouters is emeritus professor of scientometrics..
 Paul is interested in how evaluation systems have developed and are creating new constraints for the development of knowledge.
 He is also interested in the history of science in general and the role of information systems in these histories in particular.

 PhD candidate.
 Jochem is working on a PhD thesis that focuses on the formative effects of new incentive and reward systems in biomedicine within the Science and Evaluation Studies (SES) group.